FoxoTech/methylize/README.md

 A pandas dataframe of regression `statistics` with one row for each probe and these columns:

-    - regression coefficient
+    - `Coefficient`: regression coefficient
-    - lower limit of the coefficient's 95% confidence interval
+    - `StandardError`: standard error
-    - upper limit of the coefficient's 95% confidence interval
+    - `95%CI_lower`: lower limit of the coefficient's 95% confidence interval
-    - standard error
+    - `95%CI_upper`: upper limit of the coefficient's 95% confidence interval
-    - p-value (phenotype group A vs B - likelihood that the difference is significant for this probe/location)
+    - `PValue`: p-value: phenotype group A vs B - likelihood that the difference is significant for this probe/location
-    - q-value (p-values corrected for multiple testing using the Benjamini-Hochberg FDR method)
+    - `Rsquared`: proportion (0 to 1) of probe variance explained by your phenotype.
+Linear Regression Only.
-    - FDR_QValue: p value, adjusted for multiple comparisons
+    - `FDR_QValue`: p-values corrected for multiple comparisons using the Benjamini-Hochberg FDR method.
+The False Discovery Rate (FDR) corrected p-values will remain comparable, regardless of the number of additional comparisons (probes) you include.

-    The rows are sorted by q-value in ascending order to list the most significant probes first.
-If q_cutoff is specified, only probes with significant q-values less than the cutoff will be returned in the dataframe.
+    If a `q_cutoff` is specified, only probes with significant q-values less than the cutoff will be returned in the DataFrame.

-## Differentially methylated regions
+## Differentially methylated regions (DMR)
-Pass in your DMP stats dataframe, and it calculates and annotates differentially methylated regions (DMR) using the `combined-pvalues` pipeline and returns list of output files.
+Pass in your `diff_meth_pos` (DMP) stats results DataFrame as input, and it will calculate and annotate differentially methylated regions (DMR) using the `combined-pvalues` pipeline.
+This function returns list of output files.

     - calculates auto-correlation
-    - combines adjacent P-values
+    - combines adjacent p-values
-    - performs false discovery adjustment
+    - performs false discovery rate (FDR) adjustment
-    - finds regions of enrichment (i.e. series of adjacent low P-values)
+    - finds regions of enrichment (i.e. series of adjacent low p-values)
     - assigns significance to those regions
     - annotates significant regions with possibly relevant nearby Genes, using the UCSC Genome Browser Database
-    - annotates candidate genes with expression levels for the sample tissue type, if user specifies the sample's tissue type.
+    - annotates candidate genes with expression levels for the sample tissue type, if user specifies the sample tissue type.
     - returns everything in a CSV that can be imported into other Genomic analysis packages.

 For more details on customizing the inputs and outputs, see API for the [diff_meth_regions(stats, array_type)](docs/source/modules.html#module-methylize.diff_meth_regions) function.